Busting Common Myths Surrounding Ketamine Assisted Psychotherapy

 One prevalent myth suggests that Ketamine Assisted Psychotherapy is synonymous with recreational ketamine use.
 While ketamine has a history of recreational use, its therapeutic application in a controlled clinical setting differs significantly.
 Trained professionals carefully manage dosage, setting, and therapeutic intent during KAP sessions to ensure a safe and beneficial experience for the patient.

-- Myth 2: KAP is Only for Severe Cases:
+Myth 2: Ketamine-Assisted Therapy is Only for Severe Cases:

 Another myth implies that Ketamine Assisted Psychotherapy is exclusively reserved for severe mental health conditions.
 In reality, KAP has shown promise in treating a broad spectrum of mental health issues, including anxiety, depression, PTSD, and certain addictive disorders.
 It is not limited to only the most severe cases, making it a versatile option for individuals seeking mental health support.